 RECOVERY OF MUSCLE TISSUE

-Electrical stimulation not only causes an increase in muscle mass, it also helps in the recovery of muscle tissue.
+Electrical stimulation does not only increase the muscle mass, it also aids the recovery of muscle tissue.
 Photo A is a picture of a muscle taken lengthwise with an electron microscope.
 Normally, vertical lines should be visible in the muscle tissue.
-However, this muscle has been inactive for about ten months and the structure has almost disappeared.
+However, this muscle has been inactive for about ten months and, as you can see, the structure has almost disappeared.

 Photo D shows the same muscle after one and a half years of stimulation with the RISE Stimulator.
 The difference is striking; the structure of the muscle tissue, as shown by the vertical lines, is now clearly visible.